Energy Drinks and Your Teeth

 Excessive levels of sugar and caffeine in an acidic environment (the base of the drink) can cause severe damage to the teeth.
 Studies performed by dentists at Southern Illinois University have proven that, compared to soda, energy and sports drinks are more harmful to the teeth.

-Visit our team of dentists at DDS Dental Design Studios in Arizona for exceptional dental care.
+Contact our dentist in Houston, TX, at The Dental Design Studios for exceptional dental care.

 How Energy Drinks Affect Dental Health